West Sussex Music Trust Online Learning Policy

 If the teacher is uncomfortable with the way the lesson is progressing, or the parent/carer is not in the room, they will terminate the lesson.

-This is the third version of Online Learning Policy and, in line with anticipated developments in IT, we reserve the right to update or revoke our policy with immediate effect.
+This is the fourth version of Online Learning Policy and, in line with anticipated developments in IT, we reserve the right to update or revoke our policy with immediate effect